-- The Nominating Committee shall nominate two (2) or more candidates for the position of Vice-President/President-Elect.
+- The Nominating Committee shall nominate two (2) or more candidates for the office of Vice-President/President-Elect.

 - The Nominating Committee shall nominate a minimum of four (4) but no more than six (6) candidates for the two expiring Member-at-Large seats.

-- The Nominating Committee shall nominate at least two (2) candidates each for American Library Association Chapter Councilor and for Mountain Plains Library Association Representative, from among association members who are also current members of the respective organizations.
+- The Nominating Committee shall nominate at least two (2) candidates each for the offices of American Library Association Chapter Councilor and Mountain Plains Library Association Representative, from among association members who are also current members of the respective organizations.

-- The Nominating Committee shall provide a list of candidates for each office, biographical sketches, and statements of the nominee’s goals for the Association and qualifications for the elective office to be included in the ballots.
+- The Nominating Committee shall provide a slate of candidates for each office, brief biographical sketches, and statements of the candidate’s goals for the Association and qualifications for the elective office to be included in the ballots.
 The nominating committees of each of the sections and roundtables shall provide the same information on their candidates to the Association Nominating Committee by the end of the month preceding the distribution of the ballot.